leonbreedt/nix-config/README.md

 1. Install Nix using the [Determinate Systems](https://github.com/DeterminateSystems/nix-installer) Nix installer.

-2. Ensure that the current user is able to clone the private secrets repo before proceeding to the next step, e.g. set up the SSH keys.
+2. Ensure that the current user is able to clone the private secrets repo before proceeding to the next step, by putting the SSH private key needed to clone the repo into `$HOME/.ssh/id_rsa`.

 3. Run `env FLAKE=<NAME> ./bootstrap`.
 After a successful bootstrap, the hostname will be updated to match the flake.